klaundal/ppigrf/README.md

 Br, Btheta, Bphi = ppigrf.igrf_gc(r, theta, phi, date) # returns radial, south, east
 ```

 It is also possible to calculate magnetic field values on a grid.
 The code uses broadcasting rules for the coordinate inputs.
 You can also pass multiple dates.
-If you pass `K` time stamps and coordinates with a combined shape of e.g., `(L, M, N)`, the output will have shape `(K, L, M, N)`.
+If you pass `K` time stamps, together with coordinates with a combined shape of e.g., `(L, M, N)`, the output will have shape `(K, L, M, N)`.
 Example:
 ```python
 lon = np.array([20, 120, 220])
 lat = np.array([[60, 60, 60], [-60, -60, -60]])